Skip to Content

 How quickly can founder develop?

-Founder can develop within 24 to 48 hours after a laminitic episode begins, making early detection and prompt action critical.
+Clinical signs of laminitis can appear quickly, sometimes within hours, and severe cases can progress rapidly.
+The timeline depends on the trigger and the individual horse.
 Black walnut shavings exposure can trigger laminitis within 24 hours.
 Grain overload cases often progress to clinical signs within 12 to 24 hours of consumption.

 Should I restrict pasture turnout for an EMS-prone horse?